 The taste is similar to a traditional chocolate cake, but has a slightly firmer and more tender texture.
 Biscuits are briefly soaked in coffee, then layered with a delicious chocolate sauce.

-This sauce is prepared made with cadbury bournville raisin and nut chocolate for even more deep flavor.
-You can also use cadbury’s dairy milk chocolate, couveture, or compound chocolate, if you prefer.
-(However, do not use cadbury’s silk chocolate.
+I have prepared the sauce with Cadbury’s Bournville raisin and nut chocolate for even more deep flavor.
+You can also use Cadbury’s Dairy Milk Chocolate, couverture, or compound chocolate, if you prefer.
+(However, do not use Cadbury’s Silk Chocolate.
 It does not work well for a smooth chocolate sauce.)

 Keep reading for the simple steps to prepare the best no bake biscuit cake!

 1. First assemble all the ingredients.
 You will need the following: